Reconnecting Our Brains, One Cell at a Time

 A pandemic is traumatic, separates networks, and makes it hard to connect with communities.
 But just like our brain cells, we can adapt and create new approaches to our ever-changing world.
 In this webinar, discover how Northwest Noggin, a nonprofit organization, is reaching communities with neuroscience research and brain cell art, using found materials and sharing online.
 Having a hard time distributing art supplies in this climate?
 NW Noggin’s found that brain cell forms are everywhere!
 Come join us and #showusyourbraincell!
 We are “Reconnecting our brains - one cell at a time.”

-This webinar is a collaboration between NW Noggin and BrainFacts.org.
+This webinar was a collaboration between NW Noggin and BrainFacts.org.

 Northwest Noggin (Northwest Neuroscience Outreach Group: Growing in Networks, www.nwnoggin.org) is a creative, volunteer-driven non-profit organization that loves learning what people already know and want to know about their brains and behavior.
 They’ve met more than 40,000 K-12 students, homeless youth, incarcerated youth, and other members of the public entirely as volunteers since 2012, bringing their graduates and undergraduates in neuroscience to describe their research, hold real brains, explore insightful questions and make art.